Jump to ...

 The Department of Art and Art History is committed to fostering a culture and climate that is inclusive and welcoming of students, faculty and staff of all backgrounds, experiences and viewpoints.
 The department recognizes the power of scholarship and creative work in combating the forces of racism, and the ethical imperative of striving to create and sustain an anti-racist community.
 The arts should never be intransigent on issues of social justice, but a platform through which we strive to be better, more just, and more compassionate.

-Following the path laid forth by the Fine Arts Diversity Council and the Associate Dean for Diversity, Equity and Inclusion, John Yancey, the Chair of the Department of Art and Art History Susan Rather mobilized faculty, staff, and both graduate and undergraduate students in the formation of an Anti-Racism Taskforce over the course of 2020.
-The taskforce’s mission was to strategize ways to advance the department’s prioritization of diversity, equity and inclusion (DEI).
-In response, the taskforce quickly established key areas for examination and improvement within the areas of curriculum, recruitment and programming.
-Ongoing efforts to prioritize DEI are threaded within and outside the work of the taskforce, joining work from the College of Fine Arts and The University of Texas at Austin.
+Following the path laid forth by the Fine Arts Diversity Council, the Chair of the Department of Art and Art History Susan Rather mobilized faculty, staff, and both graduate and undergraduate students in the formation of an Anti-Racism Committee over the course of 2020.
+The committee’s mission was to strategize ways to advance the department’s prioritization of diversity, equity and inclusion (DEI).
+In response, the committee quickly established key areas for examination and improvement within the areas of curriculum, recruitment and programming.
+Ongoing efforts to prioritize DEI are threaded within and outside the work of the committee, joining work from the College of Fine Arts and The University of Texas at Austin.

 We draft this mission statement bearing at the forefront of our mind that the arts—its practice, study, and pedagogy—are no less complicit in systemic racism than any other field.
 The narrative of art has privileged few and silenced many.
 This exclusionary narrative continues to inform our ideas of what constitutes artistic merit and hierarchies of visual culture.
 Through work within the areas of curriculum, recruitment, and programming, we seek to achieve the following: